RESIDENT LEADERSHIP COUNCIL

 • Community Language Cooperative

-This initiative began in 2017 when Aurora residents contacted Gabriela Jacobo, the Community Connector from the CU Anschutz Office of Diversity, Equity, Inclusion, and Community Engagement.
+This initiative began in 2017 when Aurora residents contacted Gabriela Jacobo, the Community Connector from the CU Anschutz Office of Access and Engagement.
 They wanted to start a catering business but did not have access to commercial kitchens or start-up financing.
 Residents stressed the lack of culturally and linguistically appropriate business development services in the area.
 To address this, Gabriela and other community leaders brought stakeholders, non-profit organizations, and entrepreneurs together to establish El Alba Cooperative.

 El Alba's mission is to support, incubate, and nourish Aurora-based food entrepreneurs and small business owners.
 It offers culturally appropriate business incubation, shared business services via a co-op model, and shared access to a commercial kitchen and food truck to economically disadvantaged business owners.
 Co-op members are primarily immigrants and refugees living in Aurora with 90% identifying as people of color.